Fazly Mazlan: Early career

-Born in Klang and grew up in Muar, Fazly began his career with MP Muar, his local club in Muar, before joining the youth setup of Johor State Football Association at age 17.
+Born in Klang and grew up in Muar, Mazlan began his career with MP Muar, his local club in Muar, before joining the youth setup of Johor State Football Association at age 17.

 Johor and Johor Darul Ta'zim

-He started out in Johor's youth system, playing for the under 17 and under 19 teams, before being promoted to the Johor first team in 2011 season.
+Mazlan started out in Johor's youth system, playing for the under 17 and under 19 teams, before being promoted to the Johor first team in 2011 season.
 He was named for Johor Darul Ta'zim squad on 23 December 2013, where he was assigned the shirt number 33 and later 42.
 He made his debut in a Malaysian Super League against Perak on 18 January 2014 and scored his first professional goal for Johor Darul Takzim F.c on 25 March 2014.

 He made his AFC Cup 2015 debut against South China AA on 9 March 2010.

 He also became one of three Johor Darul Ta'zim's youngest ever player in a competitive fixture in AFC Cup 2015.

 In 2016, he was assigned the shirt number 15.

 Johor Darul Takzim II

-Bojan Hodak decided to transfer several players from Johor Darul Takzim first team, including him to 2nd team to help them get match fitness, recovery from any injuries and to help youngster in Johor Darul Takzim II After 4 months in 2nd team his was called up to join Johor DT by new appointed head coach Mario Gomez in 2015 April transfer window.
+Bojan Hodak decided to transfer several players from Johor Darul Takzim first team, including him to 2nd team to help them get match fitness, recovery from any injuries and to help youngster in Johor Darul Takzim II After four months on the second team his was called up to join Johor DT by new appointed head coach Mario Gomez in 2015 April transfer window.

 Sri Pahang (loan)

-In January 2020, Fazly moved to Pahang as a loan player.
+In January 2020, Mazlan moved to Pahang as a loan player.

 Selangor

-On 26 December 2021, Fazly moved to Selangor and joined as a free agent after his contract with childhood club, Johor Darul Ta'zim has been expired.
+On 26 December 2021, Mazlan moved to Selangor and joined as a free agent after his contract with childhood club, Johor Darul Ta'zim has been expired.
 He signed with the club for a two-year deal.
 In 2022 season, Fazly made 28 appearances in all competition for Selangor.

-International Careers
+International career

-Fazly was called up to the 2015 FIFA World Cup qualification campaign.
+Mazlan was called up to the 2015 FIFA World Cup qualification campaign.
 He made his debut against Palestine on 12 November 2015.
 In November 2022, he was called up to the national team for the 2022 AFF Mitsubishi Electric Cup.